 Reserve money =

-Currency in Circulation + Bankers’ Deposits with RBI + ‘Other’ Deposits with RBI
+Bankers’ Deposits with RBI +

-“Currency in circulation’ includes notes in circulation, rupee coins and small coins.
 Rupee coins and small coins in the balance sheet of the Reserve Bank of India include ten-rupee coins issued since October 1969, two rupee-coins issued since November 1982 and five-rupee coins issued since November 1985.
-Currency with the public is arrived at after deducting cash with banks from total currency in circulation, as reported by RBI.”
+The e rupee (retail and wholesale) issued from November 2022 on a pilot basis are also included under currency in circulation.

 Bankers’ Deposits with the RBI represent balances maintained by banks in the current account with the Reserve Bank mainly for maintaining Cash Reserve Ratio (CRR) and as working funds for clearing adjustments.